Jason Fernandes: Blockchain and Cryptocurrency

 In November 2017, Fernandes founded blockchain startup FUNL Corp, a platform that “filters notifications using a social blocking approach making real-time intelligent decisions on whether to block or let a notification through to your phone based on data executed from other users”.
 Later, Fernandes co-founded a blockchain based payment solution for the affiliate marketing industry (built on the Ethereum blockchain as a side chain), called Affiliate Economy Token or AEToken.
 In October 2018, AEToken won the competition for the best ICO pitch at the Malta Blockchain Summit.

 In December 2018, Fernandes became a biweekly guest on Malta’s BloxliveTV, for his opinion on cryptocurrency.
 He has since appeared on their "Crypto Now" and the "New On The Block" shows.
 In March 2019, they profiled Fernandes on their show "Be Influenced", which highlights people in the blockchain industry.

 In 2019, Fernandes decided to launch his own channel, TokenJay.TV, which promotes people in the blockchain industry and working in other technologies that promote sustainability.

 In 2021 AdLunam Inc. was co founded by Jason Fernandes, Nadja Bester and Lawrence C Hutson and was incorporated in the British Virgin Islands.
 Serving as a Launchpad and Accelerator for projects that mint tokens leading to a public offering called an IDO (Initial Dex Offering).
 It raised USD 1 Million Dollars in 24 hours and completed raising USD 2 Million dollars in 5 days successfully closing its funding round.

-Recently He was also profiled in Fortune India40 under 40 magazine edition.
+Recently He was also profiled in Fortune India 40 under 40 magazine edition.

 Fernandes often speaks on the subjects of cryptocurrency and blockchain at conferences and seminars.
 He has been a Keynote speaker at a Blockchain seminar at Padre Conceição College of Engineering (PCCE) in 2018.

 and has also taken the stage at the World Blockchain Summit 2023 in Dubai & Bangkok, WoW Summit Hong Kong, Tech Circus Event London UK, World Fintech Summit Singapore, Web 3 Carnival Bangalore among others.
 Jason Fernandes has also hosted the podcast, Diving Into Crypto.